tari-project/rfcs/src/RFC-0122_Burning.md

 ### Kernel changes

 Currently, each transaction has to have one or more kernels, [TransactionKernel](https://github.com/tari-project/tari/blob/2ca06724f0ab7c63eb0b6caab563372f353f4348/base_layer/core/src/transactions/transaction_components/transaction_kernel.rs#L53).
-This tracks details such as the balance proof of each transaction as well as other information essential for the transaction consensus.
-Here we add an Optional field to track burned commitments.
+This tracks details such as the balance proof of each transaction as well as other information essential for transaction consensus.
+Here we add an optional field to track burned commitments.
 For each burned output, we need to have a kernel where the burned output's commitment is stored.

 ```rust,ignore
 pub struct TransactionKernel {